 Each unit is responsible for the safe transportation of its members to and from camp, and for making sure that all vehicles meet BSA national insurance requirements.
-Vehicles are not allowed in campsites or any program areas; however, one vehicle will be allowed in the campsite to drop off gear on Sunday and allowed back in on Saturday morning to pick-up gear.
+Vehicles are not allowed in campsites or any program areas; however, vehicles will be allowed in the campsite to drop off gear on Sunday and allowed back in on Saturday morning to pick-up gear.
 All vehicles must be parked and remain in the designated camp parking areas.
 The parking lot in front of the Hulsart is for visitor parking only, not for adult leaders to use while staying at camp.
-ATVs and UTVs can only be used by camp maintenance staff or by Scouts in an approved ATV program.
+UTVs can only be used by camp maintenance staff.
 Certification is acquired!
 Please see the attachment in this guide.
 For golfcarts need to read the manual on training criteria.
 Golf carts or other vehicles are allowed only with written ADVANCE permission of the Camp Director and/or the Ranger and must include headlights, first-aid kit, fire extinguisher and horn.
 Golf carts MUST be inspected by the RANGER before unloading.